-What Can a Handyman Do in Tampa, Florida?
+What Can a Handyman Do Without a License in Tampa, Florida?

 In Tampa (Hillsborough County), most handyman-type work is legal without a Florida contractor license only when it is truly minor/non-structural and does not involve regulated trades (electrical, plumbing, HVAC) or require permits.
 Florida’s commonly cited “handyman exemption” is the construction-contracting exemption for jobs under $500 (labor + materials) under Florida law, but it does not allow you to act as a contractor for permitted/structural work or regulated trades.
 Tampa and Hillsborough County generally still expect a local Business Tax Receipt (BTR) for operating a business, even if you are exempt from state contractor licensing.